thunderrabbit/barefoot_rob/event_templates/walk_and_talk/shin_yuri_manpukuji_park/shin_yuri_manpukuji_park.en.md

 *Enjoy Community*

-Find like-minded others who enjoy walking barefoot!
+Find like-minded others who enjoy walking barefoot in mud!

 *What to Expect*

 * The event is on, rain or shine.
 * We'll walk from Shin Yurigaoka station starting FIRST_DEPARTURE_TIME
 * Feel free to join at Manpukuji Hiyama Park by EVENT_TIME.
-* Take off your shoes in the park; connect with mother earth!
+* Take off your shoes in the park; connect with mother earth via leafy mud!
 * Meet friends, enjoy chatting, connecting

 To receive the latest updates, [join our LINE group](/contact/)!